yarisvt/tyk-docs/tyk-docs/content/advanced-configuration/transform-traffic/soap-rest.md

 > NOTE: We have not setup any Authentication for this API, it has defaulted to `Open (Keyless)`.

-1. Copy the URL for your NumberConversion API
+1. Copy the URL for your NumberConversion API with the NumberToWords endpoint - `https://tyk-url/numberconversion/NumberToWords/`
 2. Paste it as a POST URL in the Postman URL Request field
 3. Enter the following as a raw Body request